kencormack/system_info/README.md

-When this script checks for the presence of wiringpi, it allows for either the repository package, or, in the absence of the repository package, the compiled and install binary from wiringpi.com
+When this script checks for the presence of wiringpi, it allows for either the repository package, or, in the absence of the repository package, the compiled and installed binary from wiringpi.com

 In addition to the required packages listed above, this script can report on any configured printers if it finds that "cups" is installed, and will